Superrehtard/old_diaspora_wiki/Installing-on-dreamhost.md

 Run these commands from diapsora code directory - $HOME/<yourdomain>

-To run bundle use ~/.gems/bin/bundle
+- To run bundle use ~/.gems/bin/bundle

 Note: sqlite3 gem won't work if you don't provide '--without development' option.
 Also you have to remove lines containing sqlite3 from Gemfile and Gemfile.lock.

         $ ~/.gems/bin/bundle install --path vendor/bundle_gems --without development

-There is an old version of rack installed by default which conflicts with diapsora
+- There is an old version of rack installed by default which conflicts with diapsora

-        $ gem install rack -v 1.2.3
+Hack: You have to change rack version to 1.2.1 in Gemfile.lock to make it work, but then it does not work properly.

+- Change ca_file in config/application.yml (remember dreamhost runs debian)

+- Invoke all rake commands via budle exec

+        $ RAILS_ENV=production ~/.gems/bin/bundle exec rake db:migrate

-passenger equivalent to restart is
+- Passenger equivalent to restart is

        $ touch tmp/restart.txt

-you have to run jammit to have the layout come properly
+- You have to run jammit to have the layout come properly

-      ~/.gems/bin/bundle exec jammit
+      $ RAILS_ENV=production ~/.gems/bin/bundle exec jammit

+- Starting resque

+      $ RAILS_ENV=production QUEUE=* nohup ~/.gems/bin/bundle exec rake resque:work &

+- Starting websocket_server

+      $ RAILS_ENV=production nohup ~/.gems/bin/bundle exec ruby script/websocket_server.rb &